dheijl/AlchitryAuTests/WIO_SPIO/README.md

 # SPI Slave test

-Proof of concept for SPI communication between the AU + Br and a Seeed Wio Terminal.
+Proof of concept for SPI communication between the Alchitry AU FPGA + Br breakout board and a Seeed Wio Terminal (120 MHz Microchip SAMD51).

 The AU uses the following pins on the Br: